|Dates||Start time||End time||Coordinator||registrations

 - Develop capacities for ‘’bridging the cultural gap’’ in order to interact effectively and appropriately

 - Experience building an inclusive learning environment together

 Own educational norms and values; Cultural stressors in classroom; Cultural dimensions; Intercultural Competence Continuum; Issues that arise in the international classroom

 In the course we focus on active-learning; You practise several skills; Explore theoretical background; Exchange experiences; Discuss with peers; Explore your own view on education.

-Participants in this course will need to be familiar with issues around teaching and learning that often arise in the international classroom.
-Lecturers need to have experience in teaching: give lectures or tutorials in a higher educational an international classroom; or guiding students.
-The course will also be appropriate for teachers of all levels who have had little or no experience in the international classroom or who have had some experience but have not been trained in this domain.
-The course is also appropriate for study advisors and other staff who want to know more about issues that arise in the international classroom.
+The course will be appropriate for teachers of all levels with preferable experience in the international classroom.
+The course is also appropriate for study advisers and other staff who want to know more about issues that arise in the international classroom.